Murder of Marie Wilks: Use of hypnosis in criminal investigations

 In 1977, the use of hypnosis in order to retrieve "hidden" evidence from a witness to a crime, was treated with some interest with studies concluding that it "may be a potential tool to get information".
 The fact that Browning had got off on the hypnosis evidence even though the witness had only apparently invented the evidence to be helpful had apparently highlighted the pitfalls of hypnosis as evidence and its accuracy, and in 1995 the Court of Appeal which had previously freed Browning stated that "hypnosis... should not normally be considered in relation to witnesses who might be called to give material evidence".
 In 2018, The Crown Prosecution Service concluded that the use of hypnosis may be subject to "cueing" or suggestion planting.
 A hypnosis subject should only be used as a witness in 'exceptional circumstances'.

-Popular culture
+In popular culture

-Belinda Bauer has written a novel loosely based on the murder of Marie Wilks, called "Snap".
-The novel was long listed for the Man Booker prize 2018.
+Belinda Bauer has written a novel loosely based on the murder of Marie Wilks, called Snap.
+The novel was long-listed for the Booker Prize 2018.